thoTsou/Microservices_with_Eureka_Server_and_Spring_Cloud_API_Gateway_intergration/README.md

 This microservice handles user registration and login.
-A user has to register first providing an email-password combination (auth-service provides a register API) and then user has to login with the same email-password combination (auth-service provides a login API) in order to obtain JWT access & refresh tokens.
+A user has to register first providing an email-password combination (auth-service provides a register API) and then user has to login with the same email-password combination (auth-service provides a login API) in order to obtain an access JWT.
 </p>

 <p>
-User can then use the obtained access JWT (as request header) in order to make requests to all microservices behind the API Gateway.
+Client can then use the obtained access JWT (as request header) in order to make requests to all microservices behind the API Gateway.
 If a request is un-authenticated or JWT is expired or corrupted then API Gateway will return a proper message to the client and will not route client's request.
 </p>

 <p>
-test-service-one provides a simple API (/test) which returns a message only if request is authenticated by the API-Gateway.
+test-service-one provides a simple API (/quote/random-quote) which returns random quotes.
 </p>